vic1707/GHA-combine-PRs/README.md

 `survive-delete` is a boolean input that will prevent the action from restarting from scratch if a ✅ PR is deleted.

-No matter what, the first message of the PR always represents the current state of the `combine-branch` branch.
+No matter what, the first message of the PR always represents the current state of the `combine-branch-name` branch.

 ## Improvements